Restaurant margins and ratios: everything you need to know

 An "ideal" net margin is around 5% to 10%.

 Please note: this varies greatly depending on the type of restaurant!
-The higher your expenses (often wages and rent), the lower your net margin.
+The higher your expenses (often salaries and rent), the lower your net margin.
 A foodtruck or an open-air snack can have a net margin of 20%.

 💡Ifyour net margin is less than 5%, you can :